-Zab Mosenifar, M.D., Medical Director, Women's Guild Lung Institute, Cedars-Sinai Medical Center
+Zab Mosenifar, MD, Medical Director, Women's Guild Lung Institute, Cedars-Sinai Medical Center

-LOS ANGELES - Southern California’s wildfires present special health hazards to humans and pets – especially children, the elderly, and those with chronic respiratory problems such as emphysema, asthma, congestive heart failure, chronic obstructive pulmonary disease (COPD) and others.
+Los Angeles - Mar.
+29, 2009 - Southern California’s wildfires present special health hazards to humans and pets – especially children, the elderly, and those with chronic respiratory problems such as emphysema, asthma, congestive heart failure, chronic obstructive pulmonary disease (COPD) and others.

 Zab Mosenifar, M.D., medical director of the Women’s Guild Lung Institute at Cedars-Sinai Medical Center, offers the following tips:

 - Stay indoors as much as possible – and keep kids and pets inside, too.
 If you’re a runner or participate in other types of exercise, do it indoors.
 If you must be outside, protect your lungs and airways by covering your nose and mouth with a wet towel or cloth.

 - If you have known respiratory problems, be sure to continue to use your inhaler.

 - If you have a home or room air filter, use it.
 If you don’t have one, your home’s (and your car’s) air conditioning systems can help filter out particles in the air.
 Be sure your air conditioner filters are clean and that the system is set to the “recirculation” setting.
 This will allow your a/c to re-circulate the air inside the house rather than constantly bringing in outside air with smoke and small particles.

 - Children’s lungs are much more vulnerable to smoke and particles.
 Kids who already have chronic respiratory problems should be sure to continue to use their inhalers.

 - Watch all children for signs of respiratory distress – coughing, wheezing, inability to catch their breath, etc. If these symptoms persist, seek medical assistance.